mc0110/inetbox2mqtt/README.md

     esptool.py write_flash 0 flash_dump_esp32_lin_v08_4M.bin

 This isn't a partition, it is the full image of the ESP32.
-Therefore, it only works with the 4MB chips, the address 0 is not a typro.
+Therefore, it only works with the 4MB chips, the address 0 is not a typo.

 After flashing, please reboot the chip and connect to a serial terminal (e.g. miniterm, putty, serialport) (baud rate: 115700).